solana-foundation/developer-content/content/guides/token-2022/transfer-fee.md

 Similar to a small service charge every time you transfer money at a bank or the way royalties or taxes are collected for particular transfers.

-With Token Extensions, the `TransferFee` extension allows you to configure a transfer fee directly on the Mint Account, enabling fees to be collected at a protocol level.
+The `TransferFee` extension allows you to configure a transfer fee directly on the Mint Account, enabling fees to be collected at a protocol level.
 Every time tokens are transferred, the fee is set aside in the recipient's Token Account.
 This fee is untouchable by the recipient and can only be accessed by the Withdraw Authority.

 The design of pooling transfer fees at the recipient account is meant to maximize parallelization of transactions.
 Otherwise, one configured fee